 Preheat the oven to 300 degrees.
 Combine all ingredients in a bowl and mix thoroughly so everything is well-combined and coated with the wet ingredients.
 Spread the mixture on a baking sheet and bake for 10 minutes, or just until very lightly toasted.
 (Keep an eye on the oven.)
 Let cool before storing in bags or an air-tight container.
 (Makes six servings.)

 When you’re taking a break on the trail or heading home from a day hike, it’s time for protein!
 Wolfe packs jerky because it provides protein and doesn’t spoil easy.
-Ostrim’s beef and elk sticks pack 14 grams of protein in just 90 calories—and their shape makes them super portable.
-To keep your taste buds happy when you’re off the grid, you can also find jerkies in fun flavors, like Three Jerks’ filet mignon hamburger jerky.
+Ostrim’s Beef and Elk Sticks pack 14 grams of protein in just 90 calories—and their shape makes them super-portable.
+To keep your taste buds happy when you’re off the grid, you can also find jerkies in fun flavors, like Chef’s Cut Jalapeno Smoked Beef & Pork Sticks.

 Related: How Much Protein Do You Really Need?